Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 | Reflect | Notice what changed | Two-line debrief |

-The original generation-effect experiments found that people remembered words better when they generated them rather than simply read them, though this does not mean every kind of self-generated content automatically improves every kind of learning.8 The useful, cautious application is: if an idea matters, do not only underline it.
-Reconstruct it.
+The original generation-effect experiments found that people remembered words better when they generated them rather than simply read them, though this doesn't mean every kind of self-generated content automatically improves every kind of learning.2 The useful application: if an idea matters to you, reconstruct it in your own language.
+Underlining is comfortable but passive.

 Try this after the next article, book chapter, or podcast: